KDasaradha/devdocs/content/docs/guides/comprehensive-fastapi-guide.md

   - What are the trade-offs of event sourcing in FastAPI applications?

 ### 10.10 CQRS (Command Query Responsibility Segregation)
-- **Description**: Applying CQRS to separate read and write operations for scalability.
+- **Description**: Applying CQRS to separate read and write operations for scalability in FastAPI.
 - **Questions**:
   - Write a FastAPI app with separate read and write endpoints for a `Product` model.
   - How does CQRS improve performance in a FastAPI-SQLAlchemy app?